Release date August 16th, 2017! For an excerpt, see below.

 If you’ve read Under a Caged Sky, then you might want to know that this is not a sequel to it, but the same story from Cascade’s perspective in the same time frame, so it starts where Anza’s deposition does, meaning it sort of goes back to the beginning, but you see what’s happening ‘on the other side’.
-Cascade’s story is a fair bit darker; my writers’ group members have been known to say she’s ‘seriously effed up’.
+Cascade’s story is a fair bit darker; my writers’ group members have been known to say she’s ‘seriously effed up’ (though actually I don’t think she’s all that messed up).

 I was taken by shadows in the night when I was six and broken.